 6. Approval by Academic Board

-If the course of study is within AC's scope of self-accrediting authority:
+If the course of study (including any nested course) is within AC's scope of self-accrediting authority:

 If approved, the course of study will be listed on AC’s register of courses, an official announcement will be made, and marketing and delivery of the course can commence.

-If the course is outside AC’s scope of self-accrediting authority:
+If the course (including any nested course) is outside AC’s scope of self-accrediting authority:

 In order to provide maximum flexibility and opportunities for students, AC recognises the value of double degrees leading to the completion of two separate awards in minimum possible time.
 This does not require the accreditation of a combined course, but Academic Board may approve a structural model that permits two qualifications to be undertaken concurrently for a reduced total duration.
 The following criteria apply:

-For approval of a double degree, a proposal should be submitted to Development Committee.
-If Development Committee determines that the above criteria have been met, the proposal will be recommended to Academic Board for approval.
+For approval of a double degree, a proposal should be submitted to Accreditation Committee.
+If Accreditation Committee determines that the above criteria have been met, the proposal will be recommended to Academic Board for approval.

 All proposals to deliver courses in LOTE must be:

 - submitted to Accreditation Committee and Executive.
 Such proposals must include a draft budget and evidence of viability and resourcing, as well as validation of translated subject outlines;

 - if recommended by Accreditation Committee, the proposal is tabled to Academic Board for approval.